paalss/ranking-app/www/app/README.md

 C:\xampp\mysql\bin>mysql -u root -p
 ```

-Then type your password if any and hit enter.
+Then type your password if you have any and hit enter.

 ##### import the database dump
 While connected, you can import the ranking_app.sql by running: